dlsteuer/TddTetrisTutorial/README.md

 The Steps of the Tutorial
 -------------------------

-Use the tests in the [src/test/java/tetris](http://github.com/orfjackal/tdd-tetris-tutorial/tree/tutorial/src/test/java/tetris/) directory to write a Tetris game.
+Use the tests in the [Tests](https://github.com/dlsteuer/TddTetrisTutorial/tree/tutorial/Tests) directory to write a Tetris game.
 Implement code to pass the tests, one file and one test at a time, in the same order as they are listed below, starting with `FallingBlocksTest.java`.

-When you first run the tests, you should see the first test (`A_new_board.is_empty`) failing.
+When you first run the tests, you should see the first test (`A_New_Board.Is_Empty`) failing.
 Fix the code and run the tests to see it pass.
-Then uncomment the following test (`A_new_board.has_no_falling_blocks`).
-When that test passes, uncomment the next one (`When_a_block_is_dropped.the_block_is_falling`) and make it pass, until finally you have written code which passes all tests in that class.
+Then uncomment the following test (`A_New_Board.Has_No_Falling_Blocks`).
+When that test passes, uncomment the next one (`When_A_Block_Is_Dropped.The_Block_Is_Falling`) and make it pass, until finally you have written code which passes all tests in that class.
 Then open the next test class and keep on continuing in the same fashion.

-Reference implementations for the steps of this tutorial have been [tagged in its Git repository](https://github.com/orfjackal/tdd-tetris-tutorial/tags) (the [beyond branch](http://github.com/orfjackal/tdd-tetris-tutorial/tree/beyond) contains the most complete implementation).
-It might be helpful to have a look at them *after* you have yourself implemented this tutorial that far.
-The reference implementation may teach you something about writing clean code.

-1. **FallingBlocksTest.java**
+1. **1_FallingBlocksTest.cs**

     In Tetris, the most important feature is that there are blocks which fall down, so that is the first behaviour which we will specify by writing tests.
 It is good to start the writing of a program with a very trivial test.
 In this case, we will first make sure that we have an empty game board.

     We'll use the [Simplification strategy](http://www.infoq.com/presentations/responsive-design) and first deal with just falling 1x1 blocks.
 We can expand that later to handle more complex multi-block pieces.
 It's best to avoid taking too big steps.

-2. **RotatingPiecesOfBlocksTest.java**
+2. **2_RotatingPiecesOfBlocksTest.cs**

     Rotating the pieces in Tetris is also very important, so let's code that next.
 You might need pen and paper when figuring out how the shape coordinates change when the shape is rotated.

     I decided to go for a generic algorithm for rotating any shapes.
 Another option would have been to hard-code the rotations of each shape.
 Both have their pros and cons.
 But even if this decision would prove to be bad when the game evolves furher, good test coverage and decoupled code will make it possible to change it afterwards.

-3. **RotatingTetrominoesTest.java**
+3. **3_RotatingTetrominoesTest.cs**

     [Tetrominoes](http://en.wikipedia.org/wiki/Tetromino) can have 1, 2 or 4 different positions when they are rotated.
 Now we can take advantage of the shape rotation code which we wrote just a moment ago.